Polabian Slavs: Peasantry

-The majority of Polabian Slavs were peasants in small villages who engaged in agriculture (rich in grains, flax) and animal husbandry (poultry, cattle).
+The majority of Polabian Slavs were peasants in small villages who engaged in agriculture (grains, flax) and animal husbandry (poultry, cattle).
 Some villagers were fishermen, beekeepers, or trappers.
-Farmland was divided into a unit called a kuritz (uncus), for which peasants paid grain taxes to the voivot.
+Farmland was divided into a unit called a kuritz (uncus), for which peasants paid grain taxes to the voivod.

 Military

 Polabian society developed during the 9th and 10th centuries under pressure from the Holy Roman Empire and the Vikings of Scandinavia.
 They were often forced to pay tribute to the kings of Denmark, Catholic bishops, and imperial margraves.
 Polabian society became militarized and its leaders began organizing armed forces and defenses.
 Many Polabian magnates lived in forest fortresses, while towns were inhabited by warriors and burghers.

 The magnates often raided Germanic territories or engaged in piracy.
-In times of large-scale war, the knes took overall command.
-The prince's voivot ensured military service from the warriors and taxes from the peasantry.
+In times of large-scale war, the knez took overall command.
+The prince's voivod ensured military service from the warriors and taxes from the peasantry.
 While the countryside provided land forces, the towns were known for their longships, which were lighter and lower than those used by the Danes and Swedes.

 From a distance, Polabian fleets resembled those of the Scandinavians, although targets would recognize the Slavs' closely cropped hair and shrieking battle cries when they grew close.
-Polabian cavalry used small horses which were effective in quick raiding campaigns, but less effective against the Saxon and Danish heavy cavalry.
+Polabian cavalry used small horses, which were effective in quick raiding campaigns but less effective against the Saxon and Danish heavy cavalry.

 Religion

 Religion was an important aspect of Polabian society.
 Much of their territory was dotted with holy places in nature to which the Slavs could pray and make offerings to Slavic gods.
-The priesthood was an important class which developed images and objects of worship.
+The priesthood was an important class that created images and objects of worship.
 Polabian towns often included elaborate temples often visited for offerings and pilgrimages.
 In contrast, priests in the countryside often lived meagerly.